GandalfTea/opendataset/README.md

 Simple website for crowd-sourcing dataset creation for data that might not have comercial value.
 Backend is Express.js and PostgreSQL while frontend is React.js and Socket.io.
+It allows the user to upload .csv files, automatically generates a schema using `pandas` in a python script and uploads the data into the database.

 Backend also requires : `multer`, `pg` and `uuid`.